Wendy WheelerWendy Wheeler

 Friends of Wendy - Websites to Visit

-• Tom Konrad - Tom was a SlugTriber back when he lived in Austin.
-Then he and his wife moved to be nearer to mountains, starting off in Tucson but now settled in Denver.
-No more fiction writing for him, but he writes about cool environmentally responsible investment on his blog.
+Tom Konrad - Tom was a SlugTriber back when he lived in Austin.
+Then he moved to be nearer to mountains, ending up in the Hudson River Valley.
+No more fiction writing for him, but he writes about ecology oriented investing on his Clean Energy Wonk blog and for Forbes magazine.
 When he talks about how he became an investment counselor because a friend asked him to give her advice, that's me!

 Wendy News | Wendy Fiction | Wendy Screenplays | Teaching Writing | Communities |